python/editorial-board/content/expectations.md

-**We have chosen to focus on stance 3.** Rather than waiting for issues to be escalated to us, the board will actively identify significant documentation work, find and support contributors to take it on, and project-manage those efforts to completion.
+**We have chosen to focus on stance 3.** Rather than waiting for issues to be escalated to us, the board will actively identify significant documentation work, find and support contributors to take it on, and either sponsor or project-manage those efforts to completion.

 We remain available for the reactive decision-making in stance 1 — when the